Governor Profiles

 Certificate of Education, Bachelor of Education Hons, NPQH

-I have a wealth of knowledge and expertise particularly in Early Years and have also been a Foundation Governor at St Marks CE Primary School in Shelton for 18 years and a Governor at Etruscan Primary School in Etruria for 8 years.
-I am currently a Co Chair for the Governing Body and a Link Governor for SEN/ Inclusion and Pupil Premium, and sit on the Curriculum and Standards, St Marks and Finance committees.
-In 2020 I also joined the Governing Body at St Johns CE Primary School ,again as a Foundation Governor , and am currently Co Chair and have Link Governor responsibility for EYFS, Phonics and English.
-During my years as a Governor of these schools I have received all updated training for the role of the Governor, Safeguarding etc and have taken a full part in the Governors role, interviews, observations, supporting staff with change, reading documents and scrutinising data, sitting on both dismissal and Appeals committees and the Performance Management panel for the Executive Headteacher.
+I have a wealth of knowledge and expertise particularly in Early Years and have also been a Foundation Governor at St Marks CE Primary School in Shelton for 18 years.
+I am currently a Co-Chair for the Governing Body and a Link Governor for SEN/Inclusion and Pupil Premium, and sit on the Curriculum and Standards and St Marks and Finance committees.
+In 2020, I also joined the Governing Body at St Johns CE Primary School, again as a Foundation Governor.
+I am currently Co Chair and have Link Governor responsibility for EYFS, Phonics and English.
+During my years as a Governor of these schools, I have received all updated training for the role of the Governor, Safeguarding etc. and have taken a full part in the Governors role, interviews, observations, supporting staff with change, reading documents and scrutinising data.
+I sit on both dismissal and appeals committees and the Performance Management panel for the Headteacher.
 I endeavour to keep up to date with current local and national initiatives through attendance on Governor forum’s and termly Directors meetings.

 I am passionate about improving outcomes and aspirations for children in our city and this can only be achieved by striving for excellent standards in education in our cities schools.